spynetS/Pager/README.md

 # Pager

-Pager is a very lightweight framework that helps you create pages that is displayed on the same document.
+Pager is a very lightweight framework that helps you create pages that are displayed on the same document.

 ## Description

-Pager makes it very easy to orginize your different pages for your websites.
+Pager makes it very easy to organize your different pages for your websites.

 You write your pages in small html bits in the Pager files.